jonahsnider/convert/README.md

 # Convert

-A small library for fully type-safe unit conversions in JavaScript & TypeScript.
+A small library for really easy, totally type-safe\* unit conversions in JavaScript & TypeScript.

+\* as in, no runtime errors

 ## Usage